-Company Y paid the dividend to Regulated Intermediary A resulting in a potential dividends tax liability of R924 000 (AUD1 million dividend \times 50% \times 9,2400 \times 20%) for the holders of shares who are natural persons without taking into account any rebates for foreign taxes.
-It is assumed that all resident companies complied with the requirements for exemption from dividends tax.
+Company Y paid the dividend to Regulated Intermediary A resulting in a potential dividends tax liability of R924 000 (AUD1 million dividend \times 50% \times R9,2400 \times 20%) for the holders of shares who are natural persons without taking into account any rebates for foreign taxes.
+All resident companies complied with the requirements for exemption from dividends tax.

-Company Y withheld Australian tax of AUD150 000 (AUD1 million \times 15%) from the dividend paid to Regulated Intermediary A in accordance with the tax treaty between Australia and South Africa.
-252
+Company Y withheld Australian tax of AUD150 000 (AUD1 million × 15%) from the dividend paid to Regulated Intermediary A in accordance with the tax treaty between South Africa and Australia.295